-It is observed that the all cases temperatures of the liver tissue increased with elapsed time, during the MWA process.
-The results of the simulation of model with deformation reasonable well to the experimental results with similar trends in temperature profiles over the same approximate time rage.
+Position Comparisons of RMS Yang et al. [12], (°C) (mm) Presented study (simulation, model with deformation) Presented study (simulation, model without deformation) Yang et al. [12] (simulation, model without deformation) 4.5 6.34 12.11 11.03 9.5 2.99 4.95 5.57 the experimental results with similar trends in temperature profiles over the same approximate time range.
 Also, at 9.5 mm the results of the simulation of model with deformation to math the experimental results better.
 Data from Table 4 shows that the simulated temperature of model without deformation gives greater error than the simulated temperature of model with deformation.
 In the other words, the model that includes the mechanical deformation behavior of tissue can decrease error of the simulation.
 Therefore, the developed model is reliable and can be used for the problem analysis.
-This important to obtain the approaching realistic tissues modeling.
-Certain amounts of mismatch between the simulated results of model with deformation (present study) and the experimental is expected, as [12] have been identified for some dielectric and thermal properties.
+This is important to obtain the approaching realistic tissues modeling.
+Certain amounts of mismatch between the simulated results of model with deformation (present study) and the experimental are expected, as [12] has been identified for some dielectric and thermal properties.
 In addition, the error involved in the simulation is caused by the numerical scheme.